ierturk/fastdds-rpc/README.md

 ```
 ## License
 This project is licensed under the BSD 3-Clause License, which permits use, distribution, and modification with proper attribution, while disclaiming liability and warranty.
 See the [LICENSE](./LICENSE) file for full details.
-This project is licensed under the BSD 3-Clause License.
-See the [LICENSE](./LICENSE) file for details.